chainwayxyz/citrea-docs/technical-specs/characteristics/nodes.md

 ## Full Nodes

-Full nodes in Citrea are the nodes that sync with the sequencer(s) as well as verify the zk proofs.
+Full nodes in Citrea are the nodes that sync with the sequencer.
+They also verify the ZK proofs by reading the DA.
 Full nodes are designed for users who need instant soft-confirmations from the sequencer or need the full history of Citrea.

 #### How it works